 Have you noticed any impact on your diabetes specifically?

 As far as I can tell, I haven’t seen any direct impact on my blood sugars as a result of taking CBD as it is available over the counter or online.
 That’s just my experience.
 However, the ability to get more exercise without pain and get better sleep have indirect impact on my diabetes, so I think that tips the scales in the favor of ‘CBD does impact my diabetes positively.’

-Does your endocrinologist or CDE (certified diabetes educator) know of, or have any thoughts on, your use of CBD oil?
+Does your endocrinologist or diabetes educator have any thoughts on your use of CBD oil?